 The document picker view controller lets your app import or open files from a particular document provider, uploading and downloading local copies as needed.
 Apps can also export or move their own documents into these external storage areas.

-Sharing Documents Introduces Added Complexity That Your App Must Handle
+Sharing Documents Introduces Added Complexity that Your App Must Handle

 Many of these sharing operations let users interact with their documents in radically new ways.
 As a result, users have greater flexibility when it comes to working with their documents.
 Because this flexibility also introduces additional complexity, your app needs to be able to handle these additional complications with grace and poise.

-Enabling iCloud Drive Support Provides Access To Your Documents
+Enabling iCloud Drive Support Provides Access to Your Documents

 If you want to let other apps access files stored in your iCloud container, you must enable iCloud Drive support.
 To learn how to do this, see Enabling Document Storage in iCloud Drive.

 Before your app can use the document picker, you must turn on the iCloud Documents capabilities in Xcode.
 For more information about iCloud Documents, see Designing for Documents in iCloud.